jrhea/bashquiat/rlp/README.md

 # RLP in Bash

+This code implements the RLP specification in Bash.
+This uses pure Bash where possible, but in some cases I am forced to use core-utils.

 #### 🚧 This is a WIP 🚧

-This code implements the RLP specification in Bash.
-This uses pure Bash where possible, but in some cases I was forced to use core-utils like `bc` and `sed`.

 #### ⚠️ This was written and tested on Linux so no guarantees that it will work on MacOS ⚠️

 ## Why?

-To promote chaos.
+Breaking clients is fun.
+### ☠️

 ## Test